lkruljac/pio-inkplate6plus/README.md

-# pio-inkplate6
+# pio-inkplate6plus
-Platform IO boilerplate for the inkplate 6
+Platform IO boilerplate for the inkplate6plus

 Work in progress, not tested yet.